RealOrangeOne/theorangeone.net/content/setup/desktop.md

 ##### [Next-Gen Parts List]()

 #### OS
-I use Arch Linux on all my machines now, But some days I miss my windows-only applications and games, so I plan to use a virtual machine running windows, with a graphics card hardware pass-through to it to run windows applications, and play windows-only games.
-I got the idea for doing this from this amazing [video](https://www.youtube.com/watch?v=16dbAUrtMX4).
+I use Arch Linux on all my machines now, But some days I miss the windows-only applications / games, so I plan to use a virtual machine running windows, with a graphics card hardware pass-through to it to run windows applications, and play windows-only games.
+I got the idea for doing this from [here](https://www.youtube.com/watch?v=16dbAUrtMX4) and [here](https://www.youtube.com/watch?v=aLeWg11ZBn0).

 ## Previous Generations

 The first generation was the first custom build I'd ever done.
 When I first built it, I wasn't really into gaming, or any kind of heavy workflow for that matter, so it wasn't particularly powerful, although compared to my old [Dell Inspiron 1525](http://amzn.eu/44JQAYL), it was pretty damn incredible!

-You can find the full list of parts over on the PCPartPicker link below.
-Unfortunately due to the lack of catalog, or bad memory on my part, not all the parts are there, but there are as many as possible.
+Many of the parts from this build, including DVD drive, RAM and card reader, still live on in the current generation.
+The card reader and DVD were bought so I'd never need to buy another again!

 {{% pcpartpicker zZ8pvV %}}